What is Gender Diversity in the Workplace?

 Gender Diversity in the Workplace Statistics:

-According to a study by Built In:
+According to a study done by the Pew Research Center:

 Challenges of Gender Diversity in the Workplace: